zeta-chain/docs/docs/developers/omnichain/tutorials/single-input-multiple-output.md

 If you already read the previous tutorials you already know how to use zEVM.
-A very common use case on zEVM is a smart contract with a single input from one chain, do some magic, and then execute the output to another or multiple chains.
+A very common use case on zEVM is a smart contract with a single input from one chain, perform some logic, and then execute the output to another or multiple chains.

 The example in this tutorial does exactly that: the contract reads an address from the message, and then send some tokens to that address in several chains.

+This capability may be useful for applications like multichain asset managers or DeFi applications that need to distribute or manage assets on many chains from one place.

 ## Set up your environment